davircarvalho/Individualized_HRTF_Synthesis/Main - (PCA based)/README.md

 ## Model_test.m

-Virtuallly the same as Rebuild_HRTF.m.
+Virtuallly the same as Rebuild_HRTF.m, but you can write your own anthropometry.
+Can be used to test a new generated model. *Becareful to input the correct data at the right place - the use of the Individualization App is highly recomended instead of this routine.*